gumaerc-testorg/21w.035-spring-2018/content/pages/assignments/book-talk/_index.md

 uid: 813ff894-c3fa-466e-d01a-8a8dedd51914
 ---

 Your oral presentation for this class will be a book talk.
-You’ll select a book from [the reading list]({{< baseurl >}}/pages/assignments/book-talk/book-talk-reading-list), read the book and report on the book to the class.
+You’ll select a book from {{% resource_link e0929fce-bae9-bd05-d801-9075c198bc10 "the reading list" %}}, read the book and report on the book to the class.
 Approximately 5 minutes per speaker, plus 3–4 minutes of Q&A. Your main task will be to clearly describe the book and interest your audience in it.

 Timeline
 --------